ulfschneider/afova/README.md

 }
 ```

-You can provide a settings object when calling `afova()`.
-The settings are optional.
+Properties of the settings object and their meaning:

-- `selector?: string` The default value is `form`, which will make afova search for all forms on a web page and take over validation control.
+- `selector?: string` The selector that is used during construction of the afova object to identify the forms to validate.
+Default is `form`.
-- `formMessageSelector?: string` To show constraint violation messages not only along with the invalid input controls, but also in a list along with the form, you can have a form message container.
-The form message container is identified with the CSS class `.afova-form-message-container`, which will let afova search for the container inside of the form and collect all constraint violation messages there.
+- `formMessageSelector?: string` To show constraint violation messages not only along with the invalid input controls, but also in a list inside of the form, you can have a form message container.
+The form message container is identified with the CSS class `.afova-form-message-container` during construction of the afova object. afova will search for the container inside of the form and collect all constraint violation messages there.
 The form message container is optional, because violation messages anyway will be displayed along with the invalid input controls.
-- `focusOnFirstError?: boolean` The default value is `true`, which leads to focusing the first input control with a constraint violation when a form is validated during submit.
+- `focusOnFirstError?: boolean` The default value is `true`, which leads to focusing the first invalid input control during the validation of a form.
 - `validateOnChange?: boolean` The default is `false`.
-When set to `true`, constraint violations are checked when the `onChange` event of the HTML input elements fire, and not only during form submit.
+When set to `true`, validation is performed when the `onChange` event of the HTML input elements fire, and not only during form submit.
-- `onSubmit: (event: SubmitEvent) => void` The hook is called when the submit event of the form fired and the form is successfully validated. **When this hook is provided the default form submit behaviour is prevented and the submit needs to be implemented inside of the hook.**
+- `onSubmit: (event: SubmitEvent) => void` The hook is called when the submit event of the form fired and the form is successfully validated. **When this hook is provided the default form submit behaviour is prevented and the submit needs to be implemented inside of this hook.**
 - `onReset?: (event: Event) => void` The hook is called when the form is resetted.
 - `onInvalid?: (event: SubmitEvent) => void` The hook is called when the submit event of the form fired but the form is invalid.
 The form will not be submitted in that case.
 - `onValid?: (event: SubmitEvent) => void` The hook is called when the submit event of the form fired and the form is valid.
 Will be called right before the `onSubmit` hook.
 - `onValidateControl?: (control: HTMLInputElement) => void` The hook is called for each input element during form validation.
-The hook
+The hook can be used to invalidate the input element by setting a custom validation message with `control.setCustomValidity()`.
+Will only be called after the successful validation of all constraints for the input element.
 - `onAsyncValidateControl?: (control: HTMLInputElement) => Promise<void>` The async hook is called for each input element during form validation and must return a promise.
-The hook can be used to invalidate the input element by setting a custom validation message with `control.setCustomValidity()`. *ill only be called after the successful validation of all constraints for the input element and after the `onValidateControl` hook.
+The hook can be used to invalidate the input element by setting a custom validation message with `control.setCustomValidity()`.
+Will only be called after the successful validation of all constraints for the input element and after the `onValidateControl` hook.
 - `onValidateForm?: (form: HTMLFormElement) => void` The hook is called after successful validation of all input elements of the form.
 The hook can be used to validate input elements in relation to each other.
 - `onAsyncValidateForm?: (form: HTMLFormElement) => Promise<void>` The async hook is called after successful validation of all input elements of the form and after the `onValidateForm` hook.
-Must return a promise.
+It must return a promise.
 The hook can be used to validate input elements in relation to each other.

 ### HTML